 The railroad map of the State of Maine.

 The station master's desk.

-Maine Central Locomotive.
-Jim then turned us loose to look around the Cole Land Transportation Museum.
+Maine Central locomotive bell.
+Jim then turned us loose to look around the museum.

 A model steam engine.

 An Oshkosh snowplow.